mrcingo/roblox.py/README.rst

     import roblox

-    async with roblox.Roblox(authorization=...) as roblox: # Authorization is completely optional in some cases await roblox.get_user(target=...) # ID or Name
+    async with roblox.Roblox(authorization=...) as client: # Authorization is completely optional in some cases await client.get_user(target=...) # ID or Name

 Links
 ------